WebOfTrustInfo/rwot6-santabarbara/final-documents/a-roadmap-for-ssi.md

 We improve social stability, economic productivity, and individual freedom by promoting broad use of self-sovereign identity.

 ## Stakeholders
-Our market development efforts will target these stakeholders.
+Our market development efforts will target these stakeholders, who can form a minimal viable community to drive adoption.

 | Role                                 | Benefit                                                   |
 |--------------------------------------|-----------------------------------------------------------|